hansroh/skitai/README.rst

   # /etc/rc.local

-  su - ubuntu -c "python -m skitai.bin.smtpda -f ~/.skitai.conf -d"
+  su - ubuntu -c "/usr/local/bin/skitai-smtpda start"

 In this case, smtpda will use spool directory at */tmp/skitai/smtpda*, so your each apps SHOULD NOT call *skitai.smtpda ()* if you want to share spool directory.